hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

 This command will basically read the file located under "blocksLogFilePath" from the "config.json" file and rebuild the sidechain from the blocks stored in this file.

-**Note: right now we don't recommended replaying this way as there is a replay bug with virtual transactions, you should restore from a MongoDB dump instead**
+**Note: right now you should avoid replaying this way as there is a replay bug with virtual transactions, please restore from a MongoDB dump instead**

 ## 5b.
 Restore a MongoDB dump (recommended approach)
 The fastest way to fire up a node is by restoring a MongoDB dump.